ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 ## TimePeriods.py
-Code to find the time period of revolution of every body
+Code to find the time period of revolution of every particle

 ## Eccentricity.py
-Code to find the eccentricity of revolution of every body
+Code to find the eccentricity of orbit of every particle